n8willis/opentype-shaping-documents/opentype-shaping-bengali.md

   - A non-initial pre-base "Ra" or a post-base "Ra" takes on the below-base form "Raphala."

-"Reph" and characters must be reordered after the syllable-identification stage is complete.
+"Reph" characters must be reordered after the syllable-identification stage is complete.

 > Note: `<bng2>` text contains two Unicode codepoints for "Ra."